BOSTON — Don’t blame Nathan Horton for being having a big smile after the Bruins’ 2-1 victory Saturday night at the TD Garden.

 “When it started I actually came out and was playing as if Moen would have a breakaway, because that’s what it looked like,” Thomas said about the save.
 “Then I realized my D was going to get back and make it a 2-on-1, and I was out pretty far so I had to make sure I started to get my backward momentum going so I could play both the shot and the pass.
 I just barely had enough speed to make that push over on the pass, and I was fortunate enough to get a leg out and cover that part of the net.”

 Horton had much praise for his goaltender, who made 44 saves in the victory.

-Indeed that goal was big, because the Bruins now take a 3-2 series lead — after losing the first two — into the Bell Centre for Game 6 Tuesday night.
+Indeed that goal was big, because the Bruins now take a 3-2 series lead into the Bell Centre for Game 6 Tuesday night.